© Tourisme de Chamonix Mont-Blanc

-But don't let the lift closures get you down, there's still plenty to do in the valley in October.
-From golf tournaments to first division hockey and traditional fetes, here is a quick rundown of some of the best events happening over the coming month, as well as what weather to expect and what to do.
+The majority of the lifts close, but don't let that get you down, there's still plenty to do in the valley in October.
+From golf tournaments to first division hockey and traditional fêtes, you'll find a reasonably full calendar.

-There are also plenty of events to keep you entertained this month.
-Athletes can take part in one of the last races before the snow falls at the Chirv’Athlon.
-This is a triathlon with a difference, notably the lack of a lake making the swimming part a bit difficult – so they have two cycling stages instead.
+Athletes can take part in one of the last races before the snow falls in the Chirv’Athlon.
+This is a triathlon with a difference, notably the lack of a lake, making the swimming part a bit difficult – so they have two cycling stages instead.
 This Chirv’Athlon, consists of a 6.4km run, a 10.3km road cycle and a 10.5km cross-country mountain bike ride.
 All stages take place around the roads and trails of Servoz, which boasts some beautiful scenery and very pretty little villages.
 You can either register as a team of three or, for a bit of self-punishment, you can register individually and tackle the lot by yourself.

 The Sheep Fair or 'Foire aux Moutons' is one of the most popular autumn events in the valley.
-Born and bred Chamoniards and expats gather in Servoz every October for a fun-filled rural fete that revolves around a beauty contest as farmers from all around the region bring their best-looking sheep to be judged.
+Born and bred Chamoniards and expats gather in Servoz every October for a fun-filled rural fête that revolves around a sheep beauty contest, as farmers from all around the region bring their best-looking animals to be judged.
 Homemade cider, local Tomme cheese, a tractor exhibition, live music and an arts & crafts market are also part of the programme of this celebration that has been taking place for more than 30 years.

 Activities for children

-The 'Toussaint' (or All Saints' Day) school holidays take place in France from October 19th to November 3rd.
-The valley goes all out to keep the little ones entertained not only by reopening some of the lifts, but also with a full programme of events called 'Les Petits Asticots', shared with the nearby mountain towns of Megeve, Combloux and Sallanches among others.
-Theatre plays, concerts, puppet shows, street dance and circus acts for the whole family to enjoy.
+The French autumn school holidays usually take place over the last two weeks of October around Toussaint.
+The valley goes all out to keep the little ones entertained, not only by reopening some of the lifts, but also with a full programme of events called 'Les Petits Asticots', shared with the nearby mountain towns of Megeve, Combloux and Sallanches among others.
+Theatre plays, concerts, puppet shows, street dance and circus acts are usually scheduled across this holiday for the whole family to enjoy.